Multicultural Education Policy

 Planning and Innovation Directorate, through the Data Collection and Reporting Unit, will report annually on numbers of students from language backgrounds other than English in government schools.

-Schools will report annually on achievements in multicultural education in their school reports.
+Schools will report annually on achievements in multicultural education in their Annual School Reports.

 Leader, Equity (02) 9244 5533.